 For our winery experience, we went to Bodega Nanni, the region’s only organic winery, situated conveniently in the centre of the town.
 This turned out to be a good choice!
 The staff at Nanni were super friendly and helpful, and gave us a free tour in English, while we paid just USD $3 each for a tasting.

-At the end we decided to buy a bottle of the finest wine in their shop, the ‘Arcanvs’ gran reserva for USD $26.50.
-Twenty quid for the poshest wine in the bodega?
-Yes please.
+At the end we decided to buy a bottle of one of the finest wines in their shop, the ‘Arcanvs’ gran reserva for USD $26.50.
+In true classy style we enjoyed it from plastic cups back at our campsite!
+Some would say that’s sacrilege, but we had a great time.

 In general, wine in the region is staggeringly cheap.
-In shops you can get a bottle for as little as USD $2.50.
+In shops you can get a bottle for less than USD $2.
 That evening we ate in a restaurant on the main square and paid USD $6 for a decent bottle of local red.
 Our total bill for food and wine came to just USD $20.

 We were glad for the wine overnight as the temperature dropped; north Argentinian winters are still warm by British standards, but you need to wrap up for camping.